NeginMirian/Rag-implementation/README.md

 --max-total-tokens 4096
 ## Step 5: Docker Logs
-Monitor the Docker logs to ensure the container is running correctly:
+Monitor the Docker logs to ensure the container is running correctly: docker logs -f hf-tgi

-powershell
-Code kopieren
-docker logs -f hf-tgi
-Step 6: Verify and Access the Service
+## Step 6: Verify and Access the Service
 Verify the Container:
 docker ps
 You should see hf-tgi in the list of running containers.